USS Marmora (1862): Late 1863

-Beginning on August 8, Marmora moved up the White River, and found the town of St. Charles, Arkansas deserted due to Union control of the river.
-This movement was as part of a flotilla commanded by Lieutenant George M. Bache.
+Beginning on August 8, Marmora moved up the White River as part of a flotilla commanded by Lieutenant George M. Bache, and found the town of St. Charles, Arkansas, deserted due to Union control of the river.
 Bache's ships met Brigadier General John W. Davidson's division of cavalry on August 9, at Clarendon, Arkansas; this movement occurred around the time of the beginning of the Little Rock campaign.
 Marmora, along with the tinclad USS Linden, began the return to Helena late that day.
 The next day, both vessels returned to Clarendon: Linden escorted transports carrying Union Army soldiers commanded by Major General Frederick Steele, while Marmora towed barges.
 Bache took Marmora, the gunboat USS Cricket, and Lexington, accompanied by part of the 32nd Iowa Infantry Regiment, on an expedition beginning on August 12, to locate Confederate cavalry believed to be in the area.
 The flotilla stopped at Des Arc to burn a Confederate military warehouse, and then split up at the mouth of the Little Red River.
-Lexington and Marmora continued on the White River, while Cricket moved up the Little Red, where she captured two Confederate gunboats, Tom Sugg and Kaskaskia, on that river.
+Lexington and Marmora continued on the White River, while Cricket moved up the Little Red, where she captured two Confederate gunboats, Tom Sugg and Kaskaskia.
 Lexington and Marmora continued up to Augusta, before turning back.
 When Lexington moved up the Little Red to join Cricket, Marmora remained behind at the junction of the rivers.
 Bache returned to Clarendon on August 15.

 As of August 19, Marmora was assigned to the Fifth Division of the Mississippi Squadron, which was responsible for the area between Vicksburg and the White River.
-On September 19, Acting Master Elias Rees, who was commanding Marmora at that time, reported that the ship was in a state of disrepair, with the boilers and machinery in poor condition and several small leaks in the hull.
+On September 19, Acting Master Elias Rees, who was commanding the tinclad, reported that the ship was in a state of disrepair, with the boilers and machinery in poor condition and several small leaks in the hull.
 By October 20, she was under the command of Acting Master J. F. Treat and was stationed on the White River.
 Marmora patrolled on the Mississippi River in the later part of the year, seizing cotton owned by known Confederate sympathizers.
 For a time in November, she was stationed at the mouth of the Yazoo River to prevent the Confederates from blockading it.
-As of December 1, she was stationed at Island No. 70 and was commanded by Acting Master Thomas Gibson.
-By January 14, 1864, she had shifted to being stationed out of Greenville, Mississippi.
+As of December 1, she was stationed at Island No. 70, an island located in the Concordia Bend on the Mississippi River, and was commanded by Acting Master Thomas Gibson.
+By January 14, 1864, she had transferred to Greenville, Mississippi.